macenb/overllama/README.md

 I won the first place in the Hacker's Challenge and the black badge at SAINTCON 2024!!
 Challenge write ups to come :)

+- [Twisted](./RE/Twisted/): this was a compiled C++ binary re challenge.
+It was a lot of fun and I learned some cool Python tricks afterwards

 ### All Challenges

 #### Crypto